 Returning from a mission to eliminate civilians under the pretext that they were rebels, the Silencers that had refused the order are making their way back when they are attacked by a military servomech.
-As the only survivor and having witnessed the true face of the WEC, you join the Resistance.
+As the only survivor and having witnessed the true face of the WEC, players join the Resistance.

 Crusader: No Remorse is an isometric action game developed by both Realtime Associates, Inc. and Origin Systems.
 The main designer was Tony Zurovec.